W. Mark Saltzman

 - Cheng CJ, Bahal R, Babar IA, Pincus Z, Barrera F, Liu C, Svoronos A, Braddock DT, Glazer PM, Engelman DM, Saltzman WM, and Slack FJ.
 MicroRNA silencing for cancer therapy targeted to the tumor microenvironment, Nature 518:107-110 (2015).
 PMCID: PMC4367962.

 - McNeer NA, Anandalingam K, Quijano E, Fields RJ, Caputo C, Glazer PM, Saltzman WM, and Egan ME.
 In vivo and in vitro correction of F508del CFTR using nanoparticles with triplex-forming PNAs in airway epithelia.
 Nature Communications 6:6952 (2015).
 PMCID: in process.

 - Abrahimi P, Chang WG, Kluger MS, Qyang Y, Tellides G, Saltzman WM, and Pober JS.
 Efficient gene disruption in cultured primary human endothelial cells by CRISPR/Cas9, Circulation Research, 117: 121-128 (2015).
 PCMID: in process.

 - Drug Delivery: Engineering Principles for Drug Therapy, 2001, Published by Oxford University Press.

 - Tissue Engineering: Engineering principles for the design of replacement organs and tissues, 2004, Published by Oxford University Press.

-- Biomedical Engineering: Bridging Medicine and Technology, 2009, Published by Cambridge University Press.
+- Biomedical Engineering: Bridging Medicine and Technology, Second Edition, 2015, Published by Cambridge University Press.